 - 6 Soft-Taco size flour tortillas

-- 1 t. dried basil
+1 t. dried basil

-- 1 t. oregano
+1 t. oregano

-- 1/4 t. garlic powder
+1/4 t. garlic powder

-- 1 cup freeze dried green pepper, diced*
+1 cup freeze-dried green pepper, diced*

-- 3/4 cup freeze dried tomato chunks*
+3/4 cup freeze dried tomato chunks*

-Rehydrate ingredients according to directions on can.
+- Rehydrate ingredients according to directions on the can.

-Preheat oven to 400°F.
+- Preheat the oven to 400°F.

-Combine basil, oregano, garlic powder, and olive oil in a small bowl.
-Lightly brush one side of tortilla with mixture.
-Sprinkle equal amounts of meat, green pepper, and tomatoes on each tortillas.
+- In a small bowl, combine basil, oregano, garlic powder, and olive oil.
+Lightly brush one side of the tortilla with the mixture.

 - *Fresh versions, using the same amounts, can be used instead of freeze-dried.